kingcean/blog-web/blog/2025/sse/README.md

 });
 ```

-However, this API only supports GET requests.
-For the aforementioned LLM example, POST requests are more common, which cannot be achieved with this API.
+However, this API only supports `GET` requests.
+For the aforementioned LLM example, `POST` requests are more common, which cannot be achieved with this API.
 This article introduces how to implement a fully functional SSE client using the `fetch` interface to make requests, expecting SSE-formatted responses and parsing them.

 ## Structure and Parsing

 The SSE response content is essentially a string with a `Content-Type` value of `text/event-stream`.
 Its content represents an array, where each element supports the following fields by default, all of which are optional:

-- `event` _string_: The type of the current message item.
+- `event` _string_: The type of the current record item.
-- `data`: The message item's content (payload).
+- `data`: The content of record item (payload).
-- `id` _string_: The message ID.
+- `id` _string_: The record ID.
 - `retry` _integer_: Retry interval in seconds.
-- (Empty string as the key name) _string_: Unimportant comments.
+- (Empty string as the key name) _string_: Comments.

 Details: